-Run the similator.
-Control with the sliders the resting levels and inputs of the two neurons to build the equations (6) and (7) of the Schöner 2002 paper.
-One neuron plays the role of the exitatory, the other of the inhibitroy neuron.
-Make the two neurons oscillate.
+The sliders on the right give you control over the resting levels and inputs to two neurons, $u_1$ , and $u_2$ .
+With these you can build the equations (6) and (7) of the Schöner 2002 paper.
+One neuron plays the role of the exitatory, the other of the inhibitory neuron.
+You task is to find the oscillatory regime of the model.
 You can use the information in the appendix of the paper Schoner (2002) to find the right parameter values.
 Try varying the duration and the amplitude of the oscillations by changing parameters.
 Document your simulation results for one of those variations

-- (a) stating the goal of the simulations - (b) specifying the model that was simulated - (c) describing what you observed/looked at to decide whether the goal was reached - (d) describing the parameter values you adjusted and how your observations depended on the change of parameter values
+(a) stating the goal of the simulations

+- (b) specifying the model that was simulated - (c) describing what you observed/looked at to decide whether the goal was reached - (d) describing the parameter values you adjusted and how your observations depended on the change of parameter values